 I’m cooking the duck breast here the same way I did for my DUCK BREAST WITH PLUM SAUCE.
 Before you begin, turn your oven to 200 Celsius.
 In a cold pan add the duck breast (that has been heavily salted on both sides) skin side down.
 Put the flame on low and work on rendering the duck fat.
 Once little bubbles start appearing around the edges of the skin you can slowly raise the heat.
 Check the skin, when it is golden brown flip the duck and sear the other side for one minute.

 Place the skin side down again and pop the whole pan in the oven for 5 minutes.
 When done, remove the duck breast and let rest on a cutting board while building the rest of the salad.
-If you wanted to make a main dish out of this duck instead of a salad, this is the point where you can turn the breast into a filling for duck ravioli.
+If you wanted to make a main dish out of this duck instead of a salad, there are plenty of duck recipes that are sure to impress!

 The base greens are rocket and spinach so add about 125 grams total to a bowl.
 Slice up two figs and add those in, along with a cup of toasted walnuts.
 Then finish with a sprinkling of black sesame seeds.
 The salad dressing is simple: 50 ml Olive Oil, 25 ml Balsamic Glassa, 25 ml Water, 1 tsp Salt, 1 tsp Black Pepper, 1 tbsp Lemon Juice, 2 tsp Dijon Mustard, and a pinch of sugar.
 Whisk that together and toss with the salad.